National Molasses Bar Day

 Some Quick Facts About Molasses

-• Molasses is separated from sugar crystals after each of the 3 different stages of the sugar boiling process.
+• Molasses is separated from sugar crystals after each of the three different stages of the sugar boiling process.

 • The final stage produces Blackstrap Molasses, a product that is used in cereals, marinades, cookies, desserts, and cattle feed.

-• A 50-foot high storage tank of molasses burst on January 15th, 1919, and it sent 2 million gallons of molasses traveling through the street at 30 miles per hour.
+• A 50-foot high storage tank of molasses burst on January 15th, 1919, sending 2 million gallons of molasses traveling through the streets at 30 miles per hour.

 Observing National Molasses Bar Day